This post may contain affiliate links.

 - In a food processor, add tahini paste, olive oil, yogurt, garlic, salt, ice, and lemon juice at the bottom.

-- Then add chickpea on the top.
+- Then add chickpea, about ยผ cup chickpea water from can or from boiled chickea pot.
 Blend for 5 minutes with intervals and scraping in between.
 If the mixture comes stops moving, add 1 tablespoon warm water, only if needed.

 - Blend all into a very smooth paste.